edujbarrios/AiportFlightManager/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=edujbarrios_AiportFlightManager&metric=coverage)](https://sonarcloud.io/summary/new_code?id=edujbarrios_AiportFlightManager)

-Check "Actions" section for more info.
+Check "Actions" section for more info about sonar checks, CircleCI intergartion as well as other execution checks.

+You can see a full report of sonarcloud section below:

 ![image](./test.png)